NEO Finisher Effect VST Plugin

 Will copyrighting my beats stop people from stealing my beats?

-Well, the answer is no. Basically, if someone is dishonest and determined to steal, nothing will stop them.
-Therefore, it’s best to be cautious and careful and copyright your work to have the legal right to claim your work.
+Well, the answer is no. If someone is dishonest and determined to steal, nothing will stop them.
+Therefore, it’s best to be cautious and copyright your work to have the legal right to claim your work.

 Where do I go to copyright my beats?